rsnodgrass/hass-lunos/README.md

 ### Step 4 (Optional): Automation

+While using NodeRED can be used to easily create ventilation automation, here are several example manual automations that change the LUNOS fan speeds based on occupancy or air quality issues:

-Example automation to turn on fans when someone arrives:
+Turn on fans when someone arrives:

 ```yaml
 automation: